 From the outset, string theory views all particles as vibrating packets of energy - a one-dimensional point vibrating in a ten-dimensional space, whether at the sub-atomic or at a cosmic level.
 Before we touch on why this is so, let us first understand why the universe is tendimensional.
 According to the theory, the universe was ten-dimensional before the controversial but scientifically-approved Big Bang.
 The explosion caused an unstable foundation that fractured the universe into our current four dimensions and a six-dimensional universe that collapsed into a singularity.
 The six dimensions are believed to continue to exist, but they can never be visited as such.

-harpsichord, the vibrations can only occur at certain frequencies integers and half-integers (a fundamental tone and its harmonics).
+Anyway, the rotation of the strings at a sub-atomic level is what gives rise to electromagnetism at the atomic level.
+Similar to the strings on a guitar or the pipes on a harpsichord, the vibrations can only occur at certain frequencies integers and half-integers (a fundamental tone and its harmonics).
 The strings can only vibrate at their fundamental frequencies and the harmonics cause discreet levels to exist.
 A transition from one level to another can only be associated with a finite step.
 This is similar in concept to the idea that photons (or packets of radiant energy) will be absorbed or emitted when an electron jumps from one level to another.
 When such a transition occurs, the electron stops vibrating within our universe and temporarily phases out of our existence.
 This helps explain some of the paranormal phenomenon in great detail.

 Though quantum mechanics

-what goes on at the
+explains what goes on at the

 atomic level, it is string theory

-examines events at a sub-atomic
+that examines events at a sub-atomic

-level and ties them with th
+level and ties them with those on

 a cosmic scale to explain the